 If you are planning to start alpaca farming, it is a bit cheaper as compared to other farming experience.
 Here are few ways to earn after spending on Alpacas.

 - Sell Stock: You can sell breeding stock to interested one

-- Sell fibre and fibre products: There are many fibre enthusiasts who demand fibre animals, or you can sell fibre or fibre products too.
+- Sell fiber and fiber products: There are many fiber enthusiasts who demand fiber animals, or you can sell fiber or fiber products too.

 - Manure Products: Sell manure or compost to garden lovers

 - Sell for meat: Sell alpacas for meat and hide